 Elyse came to Renewal Funds after working with our environmental allies, Ecojustice.
 In addition to her years of fundraising and marketing experience, Elyse also has a strong background in client relations and event management, with an emphasis on sustainability.
 Elyse is the architect of all things digital, produces communications content and opportunities, and is the point of contact for the Renewal Funds senior management team.
 Elyse holds a Bachelor’s degree from the University of British Columbia in Environmental Geography, with a minor in Mandarin.

-Emily joined the Renewal team in June of 2015, bringing with her a strong belief that true success is based on the triple bottom line.
-Her background in general and administrative roles, along with extensive volunteer and work experience in values-based organizations, including the United Way, makes her a great fit for our team.
-Emily holds an Honours Bachelor of Commerce degree from McMaster University, and continues to study Sustainable Development through elective coursework.
-Renewal Funds’ appeal to Emily is our strong environmental and social mission, an area of business that she strongly supports.
+Emily joined the Renewal team in June of 2015, bringing with her a strong belief that environmental sustainability and financial success are complimentary objectives.
+She has a background in general and administrative roles, along with extensive volunteer and work experience in values-based organizations, including the United Way.
+Emily supports the operational side of Renewal Funds, with focus in investor relations and communication, sustainability and B Corp involvement, and internal administrative finances.
+Emily holds an Honors Bachelor of Commerce degree from McMaster University, with a focus in accounting, and continues to study sustainable development and investment through elective coursework.

 Operations and Administration Manager